Kanem–Bornu Empire: Rabih az-Zubayr's empire (1893–1900)

 The death of Sanda Wuduroma left Rabih as the undisputed master of Bornu.
 The unprecedented conquest marked the first time the empire came under foreign domination.
 Geopolitically, Rabih largely behaved as his predecessors, working to maintain the borders of the empire and dominate the various lesser vassal states that surrounded the imperial core.
 His rule was however exceptionally brutal, marked by cruel punishments, heavy taxation, and an unprecedented concentration of power.
-Rabih established a military dictatorship under himself as emir and a tiny military council (the Zubat al-Kubar).
+Rabih established an autocratic state under himself as emir and a tiny military council (the Zubat al-Kubar).
 Rabih's commanders transitioned into being the main holders of fiefs in the empire.
 Those provincial rulers and courtiers who submitted to Rabih's forces were allowed to retain their holdings, albeit under close supervision of military commanders stationed at Dikwa.
 When local rulers became difficult to deal with, they were executed.
 In most cases, Rabih attempted to find replacements within their immediate families.
 Despite his brutality, Rabih's rule was in some ways also fairer and less corrupt than the aristocratic rule of the shehus that had preceded him.
 Although taxation was heavy, the tax rate was also fixed and taxes were collected only once a year.
 Most of the state income was spent on the army and defense; Rabih did establish a palace at Dikwa, but little money was otherwise spent on personal luxuries, in stark contrast to the shehus.

 Domestically, Rabih's greatest focus was on tax collection and supplies.
 Although highly efficient, the tax system was extortionate on the people and taxes were so heavy and brutally collected that it inspired revolts and migrations out of the empire.
 Revolts were met with brutal punishments; an 1896 uprising in Nganzai led to the execution of over a hundred rebel leaders.
 Much of the money collected was spent on Rabih's palace and on the army.
 The plunder and mass displacement of people under Rabih, combined with the uncertainty created by the conquest, strongly impacted the Bornu economy, especially the agricultural sector.
 The state's formerly productive agricultural base was destroyed and Rabih was unable to revive it.
 Agriculture was further negatively affected by Rabih's army raiding villages for food, which fanned further unrest.

 Rabih's conquest of Bornu was a threat to the colonial boundaries and spheres of influence envisioned in negotiations between the United Kingdom, France, and the German Empire.
 The British chose to recognise Rabih as a legitimate ruler of the empire, referring to him as the "Sultan of Borno".
 The French opted to deem Rabih illegitimate, since they could then justify conquests of parts of his empire.
 In 1899, Rabih had the French explorer Ferdinand de Béhagle killed and France responded by invading his empire.
 The French were easily able to recruit local allies in the war.
 Rabih was at first successful against the French under Émile Gentil, but was eventually defeated and killed at the battle of Kousséri (22 April 1900).